DataDog/hiring-engineers/answers.md

 ![alt text][downtime1]

+A scheduled downtime email may look something like this:

+![alt text][downtime-email]

 # Collecting APM Data

 APM stands for Application Performance Management and it is just so, this allows you to track the performance or key metrics of your applications.
 Thereby allowing you to have a single souce to check all your systems and applications to debug, fix or pinpoint areas needing improvemnt.